gusztavvargadr/workstations/README.md

 * [Infrastructure development] with Chef, Packer, Terraform and AWS.
 * [Java development] with IntelliJ IDEA.

-All of them support an easy, source-controlled way of installing and configuring the most common development tools for the related stacks and the management of the sources of your projects, based on [Vagrant] and [VirtualBox].
+All of them support an easy, source-controlled way of installing and configuring the most common development tools for the related stacks and the management of the sources of your projects, based on [VagrantHome] and [VirtualBoxHome].
 This way you can easily recreate the same workstations anytime, anywhere, and instead of writing extensive documentation, you can simply share ready to use environments with your teammates and contributors.

-The most common configuration options are also supported "out of the box":
+The most common configuration options are also supported out of the box:

-* Managing the [OS] settings, installing features and additional packages.
+* Managing the core [OS] settings, installing features and additional packages.
 * Working with [Git] and [SVN] repositories.
 * Managing [NuGet] sources.
 * Downloading [Vagrant] base boxes and pulling [Docker] images.